zanti-eth/zanti-eth.github.io/_posts/2025-07-26-cowswap-guide.md

 - 🔐 **Settles via batch auctions** to stop sandwich attacks
 - 🧾 **Transparent order book** and solver performance

+> CoW Swap gives you the best of all worlds: aggregation, efficiency, and safety.
+{: .prompt-info }

 Compared to traditional DEXs:

 | DEX/Aggregator | MEV Protection | Batch Auctions | Peer Matching | Protocol Fees |
 |----------------|----------------|----------------|----------------|----------------|
 | **CoW Swap**   | ✅ Yes          | ✅ Yes          | ✅ Yes          | ❌ None        |
 | 1inch          | ❌ No           | ❌ No           | ❌ No           | ✅ Yes         |
 | Matcha         | ❌ No           | ❌ No           | ❌ No           | ✅ Yes         |
 | Uniswap        | ❌ No           | ❌ No           | ❌ No           | ✅ Yes         |

+> Table: Comparison of CoW Swap with other popular DEXs

 > CoW Swap gives you the best of all worlds: aggregation, efficiency, and safety.
 {: .prompt-info }